adhmattheus/adhmattheus/README.md

 ### Hi, there
-👨‍🎓 - I'm a computer engineering student at Univasf. <br>
+👨‍🎓 - I'm a computer engineering student at Univasf and development intern React JS | Node JS. <br>
 💻 -I am currently developing skills in software development.<br>
 ⌛ - I like movies, series, music, games and football.<br>
 🚀 - Always looking for new knowledge and an eternal dreamer.